ChrisEssery/group-project/Portfolio/UX_Design.md

   *"I expect the group will use the Agile methodology as best they can, that they will communicate regularly.
 I want the team to aim to produce a minimum viable product (MVP) as soon as they can.
 I expect the group to make sure that the needs of the end-user are put above all else."*

-Meeting these expectations is important for our project since the advise of the product manager is valuable since he is experienced and well-informed on the processes surrounding the development lifecycle and best practice.
+Meeting these expectations is important for our project since the advise of the product manager is invaluable.
+He is experienced and well-informed on the processes underlying the development lifecycle and best practices.

 ## Sponsor